kjc1998/URL_Shortener/README.md

 To gain access, user(s) should first create an account via the website's registration page.

-Tabs | About
+Page | About
 --- | ---
-Home | url shortening input & authors' backgrounds
+Home | URL shortening input & Authors' backgrounds List | Table list of all individual shortened URL(s) Graph | Statistical overview on URL(s) usage from both local and global perspective URL (more info) | Details and QR display of a specific URL Admin | Table list of all registered individuals

 # API